 The proposed reservoir is a "pumped-storage" reservoir, where natural inflow into the reservoir is supplemented with pumped diversions from a nearby larger stream or river.
 Water is pumped from a larger river when runoff is plentiful, and is stored in the reservoir for times of drought.
 Pumped diversions increase safe yield, and generally result in fewer environmental impacts compared with reservoirs on main-stem rivers.

 Analysis Method

-Two gages with a combined record period of 71 years (1937-present) were used to simulate flow for the safe yield analysis, and noted in the table below.
+Three gages (first three in Table 3 below) with a combined record period of 55 years were used to simulate flow for the safe yield analysis.